Wild Turkey Observation Survey

-- Record each sighting of turkeys as a separate observation.
+- We ask that you record each sighting of turkeys as a separate observation.
 You can see more than one group of turkeys in a single day.

-- Record sightings that occur from June 1 through August 31.
+- We record sightings that occur from June 1 through August 31.

 - Be aware of what Tennessee County you are in.
 For each observation, you will be prompted to record the county.